 You want to be sure you are comfortable with and trust the physician who will be a major source of information, advice and medical support for your child for the next 17+ years.

-To help guide you through your decision, Norton Children’s Medical Associates has provided a list of top questions to ask when choosing a pediatrician:
+To help guide you through your decision, Norton Children’s Medical Group has provided a list of top questions to ask when choosing a pediatrician:

 - How close is the pediatrician’s office to my home, work or daycare?